sevsepetjian/knowledge-base/categories/computer-science/algorithms-and-data-structures/the-algorithm-design-manual/03-data-structures.md

 **Hash Tables** - are a very practical way to maintain a dictionary.
 They exploit the fact that looking an item up in an array takes constant time once you know its index.

+A good hash function is:

+- Cheap to evaluate.
+- Tends to use all positions *0* to *M* with uniform frequency.

+An example of this can be using ASCII to map characters to integers, creating a unique hash in the process.
+The exact same words will share the same code, while any variations of those words (think anagrams) will produce a different code and be a entirely different hash.

+Pragmatically, a hash table is often the best data structure to maintain a dictionary.
+However, the worst-case time is unpredictable.

+The best worse-case bounds come from balanced binary trees.

+Google uses hash algorithms for its search engine.
+Try to think of how you'd implement a hash table to uniquely identify all the documents on the web.

+For example, a system that detects plagiarized submissions (essays, documents, etc) can break down the entire length of the document to a single hash value.
+But, a change in a single character would break that system because the hash will now be different.
+A method to extend this idea is to create overlapping windows of characters that you hash and measure against the other document.
+For example you hash the first [1 - 100] characters, then [2-200] characters, and so on.
+This will allow you to check the substrings and find matches with the other documents substrings, allowing you to gauge if the documents are identical enough to warrant a review.

 Hash table collisions occur when two distinct keys occasionaly hash to the same value.
 Two ways of dealing with collisions are:

 - **Chaining** - represent the hash table as an array of *m* linked lists.
 However, this approach devotes a considerable amount of memory to pointers.